Bootloader

 west debug --domain mcuboot

-# (If enabled) Debug firmware loader
+# Debug firmware loader

 west debug --domain firmware_loader